thinkedg/skc-stel-proj-docs/README-STELLIGENT-MINI-PROJECT.md

        words: “Automation for the People” .
 There should be a single command that launches this environment.

-    2. Commit all code to a public version­control repository of your choice (e.g. Github) and provide usage instructions.
+    2. Commit all code to a public version control repository of your choice (e.g. Github) and provide usage instructions.

     EXTRA: Write automated infrastructure tests to verify the environment works as expected